Happy birthday, Galileo! Born February 15, 1564

-> Galileo was a very respected man by 1610, but his increasingly public acceptance of the heliocentric system began to cause him trouble with the Roman Catholic Church.
+Galileo was a respected man by 1610, but his increasingly public acceptance of the heliocentric system began to cause him trouble with the Roman Catholic Church.

-In 1618, Galileo was dragged into a controversy about the nature of comets, which was of no help to his social position.
-Galileo nevertheless published the argument under his own name in Il Saggitore (The Assayer) in 1623, which is to this day one of his best known pieces of work.
+In 1618, Galileo found himself in a controversy about the nature of comets, which was of no help to his social position.
+Galileo nevertheless published the argument under his own name in “Il Saggitore” (The Assayer) in 1623, which is to this day one of his best-known pieces of work.

-In particular his 1632 publication of his Dialogue Concerning the Two Chief World Systems, Copernican and Ptolemaic opposed the Aristotelian view.
+In particular, his 1632 publication of his “Dialogue Concerning the Two Chief World Systems, Copernican and Ptolemaic” opposed the Aristotelian view.
 In 1633, the Inquisition summoned Galileo to Rome.
-He was declared a suspect of heresy, was punished by life imprisonment, and was made to abjure formally.
+It declared him a suspect of heresy, punished by life imprisonment, and he was made to abjure formally.
 Nevertheless, he lived comfortably and was allowed to continue his work.

 Galileo died on January 8, 1642.